Dementia Friends information and training sessions

 Information Session dates

-There are currently no dates available for booking.
+Please not that this course is not available on line and there are currently no dates available for booking.
 If you would like to be added to the waiting list, please click the button below and we will be in contact with you when there is sufficient demand.